Katie Spragg: Ceramics

 The exhibition of ceramics at Blackwell will showcase eight new responses to the Arts and Crafts house and the surrounding landscape, alongside six existing works previously displayed by the Craft Council COLLECT at the Saatchi Gallery, Miami Art Week and the British Ceramic Biennial Award show.

-Alongside this exhibition at Blackwell, two digital works by Spragg will also be on display at Abbot Hall Art Gallery from 12 January – 28 April 2018.
+Alongside this exhibition at Blackwell, two digital works by Spragg will also be on display at Abbot Hall Art Gallery until 28 April 2018.